 If you’re like most people, one of the first things you do when you hear about a business or meet someone is look them up on Google, LinkedIn, Facebook, or some other site.
 What people find when they search for you can have a real-world impact on your business and personal life.

 Unflattering articles and poor reviews may affect business deals, funding opportunities, revenue, hiring and retention.
+A CEO’s reputation is now just as important as the company’s online image.
 Bad press can also jeopardize your ability to run for office, chair an organization, or sit on a board.

 Our personal lives are equally vulnerable to negative online content.
 You may find it more difficult to apply for credit, land a job, or possibly start (or save) a relationship.